-The report includes UK ODA as a proportion of GNI (the ODA:GNI ratio), which has again met the 0.7% spending target.
+The report includes UK ODA as a proportion of Gross National Income (GNI) which has again met the 0.7% spending target.

 How did departments spend ODA?